-Modern gadgetry is power-hungry, and our increasingly busy lifestyles mean that a dead battery can leave us completely detached from our personal, work and daily schedules.
-Portable chargers and power banks are ideal for keeping your mobile devices topped up while you’re out and about.
+Modern gadgetry is power-hungry, and our increasingly busy lifestyles mean that a dead battery can leave us completely detached from our personal, work, and daily schedules.
+Portable chargers and branded power banks are ideal for keeping your mobile devices topped up while you’re out and about.

-However, as with all electronic devices, it’s essential to treat them with are and respect to ensure they continue to work effectively and above all, safely.
+However, as with all electronic devices, it’s essential to treat them with care and respect to ensure they continue to work effectively and above all, safely.

 Six of the eleven power banks were poorly constructed, and five came with no internal thermal protection, which monitors the temperature during charging.
 One stopped working after a short-circuit test, and another was damaged during the overcharging test.